bw2/bw2.github.io/2022-05-06-STR-truth-set.md

 * prints a warning and moves on to the next locus instead of exiting with an error when it encounters a locus that triggers ExpansionHunter's error about Ns in adjacent regions.
 An example of the error message is: "Error on locus spec 20-36315046-36315048-TG: Error loading locus 20-36315046-36315048-TG: Flanks can contain at most 5 characters N but found 348 Ns".

 This last feature make it easier to troubleshoot large variant catalogs.
 Out of all loci in the truth set, 24 trigger this kind of error and so make it impossible to run the original ExpansionHunter on the full truth set variant catalog without first going through an iterative process to find and exclude all 24 loci.

+The read cache optimization increases the tool's memory requirements, but these typically remain small in absolute terms and grow linearly with the number of loci being genotyped (data not shown).
+This means that maximum memory requirements, if they become problematic, can be reduced by genotyping fewer loci per batch.

 This optimized version is the one used for all analyses above.
 It is publicly available @ https://github.com/bw2/ExpansionHunter